towolf/towolf.github.com/docs/PsychDemos/OpenGL4MatlabDemos/FDFDemo.markdown

 # The following optional parameters can be provided to FDFDemo:

-dotDensity = Number of dots to use for both, the background\- and
+dotDensity = Number of dots to use for both, the background- and
              foreground distribution.
 Defaults to 10000.

 dotLifetime = Lifetime of dots in frames.
 Defaults to 10 frames.